History of the Law Library

 || Select specific forms and/or choose the language for forms

-The Clark County Law Library is open to the public Monday through Saturday from 8:00 a.m. to 5:00 p.m.
-The library is closed on Sundays.
+The Clark County Law Library is open to the public Monday through Friday from 8:00 a.m. to 5:00 p.m.
+The library is closed on Saturdays and Sundays.

 The Clark County Law Library observes all State and County holidays.